 - Understand timely filing guidelines.
 Of course, you always want to file as quickly as possible, but your idea of ASAP may not be the same as your payers’—and a clean claim is worthless if you don’t file it within the required timeframe.

-- Re-verify patient insurance when appropriate.
-Did your patient just get a new job?
+- Re-verify patient insurance when appropriate—monthly if possible.
+Did your patient just get a new job or other qualifying life event?
 Has it been a while since the patient’s last visit?
 Did you recently have to flip a page on the wall calendar?
 Then it’s time to re-verify insurance.

 Check-outs are just as important as check-ins.

 If your patients check in, but they don’t check out, then it’s time to change your procedure.
 A concrete check-out policy can help your staff ensure they collect any cash left on the table at check-in.
 How?
 It affords them another opportunity to collect information or payments they failed to obtain at check-in.
-Plus, they’ll have a chance to schedule patients for their next visits right then and there instead of trying to track them down by phone or email after they’ve left the building.
+Plus, they’ll have a chance to close the loop on any remaining to-dos like scheduling patients’ next appointments or helping to make sure those pesky functional outcome measures are collected.

 The back office better have your back.